• Home

 Bob’s Red Mill Unsweetened Unsulphured Flaked Coconut

 Coconut flakes are made from drying and shredding the inner flesh of the coconut.
-There are no preservatives used and the aroma and natural taste of the coconut is fully retained.
+There are no preservatives used and the aroma and natural taste of the coconut are fully retained.

 In salads, baking biscuits, muffins and cookies, homemade granola and added to smoothies.
 You can also consume it raw as a snack or lightly toasted.